Kazakhstan country brief

 The two Governments signed an Agreement on Economic and Commercial Cooperation, which came into force on 2 June 2004.
 The agreement aims to facilitate trade, investment and economic cooperation between the two countries.
 As part of Kazakhstan’s WTO accession process, Australia concluded a bilateral market access agreement on goods and services with Kazakhstan in 2008.

 Kazakhstan is Australia’s leading trading partner in Central Asia, however, the level of trade between Australia and Kazakhstan remains modest.
-Two-way merchandise trade in 2011 was worth A$29.4 million.
-Australia’s exports to Kazakhstan, worth A$22.7 million, consisted principally of live animals, beef, goods vehicles and hand or machine tools.
-Imports from Kazakhstan, worth A$6.7 million, consisted mostly of pig iron.
+Two-way merchandise trade in 2012-13 was worth A$37million.
+Australia’s exports to Kazakhstan, worth A$35million, consisted principally of live animals, beef and railway vehicles..
+Imports from Kazakhstan, worth A$2 million, consisted mostly of pig iron.
 Some trade is handled through intermediate markets such as Russia, China and the Netherlands.

-Australian investment in Kazakhstan totalled A$73 million in 2011.
+Australian investment in Kazakhstan totalled A$64 million in 2012.
 Several Australian companies are active in Kazakhstan, including WorleyParsons, Orica, Ausenco, Jupiter Energy, Gloria Jean’s Coffees, Rio Tinto and the Snowy Mountains Engineering Corporation (SMEC).
-In addition Macquarie Group has an interest in Kazakhstan through its $530 million Macquarie Renaissance Infrastructure Fund (MRIF).
+In addition Macquarie Group has an interest in Kazakhstan through its $630 million Macquarie Russia & CIS Infrastructure Fund (MRIF).

 Agriculture is an area of considerable potential for cooperation.
-The Australian Centre for Plant Functional Genomics in Adelaide is linking with the Kazakhstan Government on wheat and barley genetics.
-The two parties have signed a memorandum of understanding, which will see greater collaboration between Australian and Kazakh scientists working on drought, salinity and nutrient deficiencies and toxicity affecting cereal crops in both countries.
+The Australian Centre for Plant Functional Genomics in Adelaide is conducting joint research with the Kazakhstan Government on wheat and barley genetics.
+The two parties have signed a memorandum of understanding, which has witnessed greater collaboration between Australian and Kazakh scientists working on drought, salinity and nutrient deficiencies and toxicity affecting cereal crops in both countries.

 Opportunities exist for Australia to increase its share of the education market in Kazakhstan.
 There was a successful Australian education road show in Kazakhstan in 2008.
 The Kazakh Government’s ‘Bolashak’ International Scholarship Program has seen approximately 50 scholarship recipients study in Australia each year since 2007.
-In 2011 there were 158 Kazakh nationals enrolled to study in Australia.
+In 2013 there were 89 Kazakh nationals enrolled to study in Australia.
 In Kazakhstan the Melbourne School of Engineering (University of Melbourne) has been involved in course development at Nazarbayev University in Astana.
+Austrade will collaborate with the Begin Group, one of the leading specialist education fair organisers in CIS, to facilitate the Begin Group Education fair in Kazakhstan in September 2014.
+Kazakhstan will be hosting Expo2017 in Astana, with the theme of “Future Energy”.
+The event is set to have a strong focus on innovative ways to assist the growth of green energy and green economy industries.

 Austrade’s Moscow and Vladivostok offices provide support for trade and two-way investment with Kazakhstan.